Ford-Cosworth EC / ED engine: Background

+The ill-fated Mastercard Lola team initially entered in 1997 using the Ford ECA engine used by Sauber in 1995 and Forti in 1996.
+However the team withdrew from the championship before the second round of the season in Brazil, having failed to comfortably failed to qualify for the first race in Australia.

 Cosworth EC (1994)

 The Cosworth EC is a Cosworth-built and Ford-financed 8-cylinder, 3.5-litre racing engine that was used exclusively by Benetton in the 1994 Formula 1 World Championship under the name Ford Zetec-R. Michael Schumacher won the driver's world championship with the EC this year.
 The reduced to 3.0-litre version Cosworth ECA, again called Zetec-R, appeared in the 1995 season at Sauber but was far less successful there.
 It was replaced in 1996 after just two years with the newly designed ten-cylinder engine Cosworth JD in the function of the works engine.
 As a customer motor, the ECA played practically no role.

 In its original form as a 3.5-litre engine, the EC was only in service in 1994.
 At the same time, Cosworth continued to have the old HB eight-cylinder in its range this year.
 Because the FIA, under the impression of the fatal accidents of Roland Ratzenberger and Ayrton Senna at the San Marino Grand Prix in 1994 reduced the displacement limit to 3.0 litres for the 1995 season, the EC had to be revised after its first year.